rLoopTeam/eng-software-pod/readme.md

 rPod Toolbox Notes
 -----------------------------
 The rPod Toolbox is a VB.NET application developed in tandem with the embedded firmware.
 It can be found in eng-software-pod\APPLICATIONS\LAPP188__RLOOP__RPOD_CONTROL\bin\Debug\LAPP188__RLOOP__RPOD_CONTROL.exe
 It is dependent on proprietary libraries so you will not be able to compile it from scratch.
-To use it with the launchpad hardware your computer will need to be on a 192.168.0.0/24 subnet and you'll need libpcap installed.
+To use it with the TI Launchpad hardware, your computer will need to be on a 192.168.0.0/24 subnet and you'll need libpcap installed.
 Many of the functions in the rPod Control Toolbox are available with the react-groundstation as well.